Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Crackers with toppings are great snacks to eat every day and at celebrations.
-Depending on their ingredients, cracker snacks can be attractive, very tasty and very quick to make.
-They can also be a healthy food or a less healthy but delicious treat.
+They can be attractive, very tasty, and quick to make.
+They can also be a healthy food, depending on the ingredients in the crackers and their toppings.

 Making cracker snacks is a creative process.
-It's fun to try new topping ingredients and to mix old and familiar ones in new combinations.
-Whole foods such as vegetables, fruits, nuts, seeds and meats work well in cracker snacks.
-Sauces, dips and spreads like pesto, salsa, guacamole, tzatziki and hummus are also useful.
+It's fun to use new ingredients to decorate them and to mix old and familiar ones in new combinations.
+Whole foods such as vegetables, fruits, nuts, seeds, and meats work well in toppings.
+Herbs, spices, sauces, dips, and spreads like pesto, salsa, guacamole, tzatziki, and hummus are also useful.

-I tend to use whole foods on crackers as part of my regular diet and add prepared products such as sauces for special events.
-I look for all-natural sauces that have no artificial colors, flavors or preservatives and contain only healthy oils, such as olive oil.
+I use whole foods on crackers as part of my regular diet and add prepared products such as spreads and sauces for special events.
+I prefer all-natural spreads and sauces that have no artificial colors, flavors, or preservatives and contain only healthy oils, such as olive oil.
 I also look for varieties with a reasonably low sugar and salt level.
 Occasionally, however, delicious but less healthy toppings manage to reach my crackers, like the miniature marshmallows in the photos above.
 Many choices of toppings exist, both savory and sweet.
 The number of foods that can be a good match for crackers is impressive.

 How to Make Yogurt Cheese